-Characterization of the Extracellular Matrix of Normal and Diseased Tissues Using Proteomics.
-Naba A, Pearce OMT, Del Rosario A et al. J Proteome Res (2017) 16(2) 3083-3091
+Characterization of the Extracellular Matrix of Normal and Diseased Tissues Using Proteomics Naba A, Pearce OMT, Del Rosario A et al. Journal of Proteome Research (2017) 16(7) 3083-3091

 A strong B cell response is part of the immune landscape in human high-grade serous ovarian metastases.
 Montfort A, Pearce OMT, Maniati E et al. Clinical Cancer Research (1)

 Neoadjuvant chemotherapy modulates the immune microenvironment in metastases of tubo-ovarian high-grade serous carcinoma BALKWILL F, Anne Montfort, Oliver Pearce Clinical Cancer Research (2016) (1)

 Sialic acids in cancer biology and immunity.
 Pearce OMT, Läubli H Glycobiology (2016) 26(2) 111-128

 Interleukin-6 stimulates defective angiogenesis Gopinathan G, Milagre C, Pearce OMT et al. Cancer Research (2015) 75(7) 3098-3107

 Rapid Trimming of Cell Surface Polysialic Acid (PolySia) by Exovesicular Sialidase Triggers Release of Preexisting Surface Neurotrophin.
 Sumida M, Hane M, Yabe U et al. J Biol Chem (2015) 290(2) 13202-13214